mkdecisiondev/devdocs/aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md

 ![alt text](images/image11.png)

-Press on the “Send” button in the top right.
+Press on the "Send" button in the top right.
 The response field should be empty.
 If there are any errors, they would show up in here.
 Some common errors I found while testing were 403: Missing Authentication Token, which means your URL is probably incorrect or  502: Internal server error, which means your Lambda function is probably not correct.

 To check if the PDF is actually being sent through, we can check the Cloudwatch logs.
 In the Cloudwatch service, click on the Logs section on the left side of the screen and choose the lambda function you have been using.